-This parameter is changed only via this screen and via the FACTORY RESET option from the front panel of the device
+This parameter is changed only via this screen and via the FACTORY RESET option from the front panel of the device.

-8.2.10.6 IP Address
+8.2.10.7 IP Address

 The Internet protocol (IP) address identifies which device is sending or receiving information.
 The power must be cycled on the Lake device to complete the change.
-For PLM+ and D Series devices, there is a separate Dante module with its own IP address.
-When in AUTO or DHCP, it is possible to see the IP addresses currently used by the device.
-The Dante IP address specified is what can be seen in an online Dante Controller.
+For PLM+ and D Series devices, there is a separate Dante module with it's own IP address.

-For the PLM+ and D Series, both the Lake and Dante IP addresses must be on the same subnet to enable Dante configuration via the Lake Controller, and to enable full firmware update of both components via the Lake Update Utility.
+Both the Lake and Dante IP addresses must be on the same subnet to enable Dante configuration via the Lake Controller, and to enable full firmware update of both components via the Lake Update Utility.
 If the IP Address of the Lake component is set to a fixed IP address, it is recommended that the Dante component is changed to the Lake address + 1.